EduMacedo99/SSIN/README.md

 # NOTES:
-1 - Segundo o pdf é o server que gera o username, e não o cliente, o cliente apenas lhe dá o nome dele ou assim:
+TODO: 1 - Segundo o pdf é o server que gera o username, e não o cliente, o cliente apenas lhe dá o nome dele ou assim:

 "At the same time, a username (string with a maximum of 8 characters) and a one-time ID (a random string with 12 characters, comprised of small and capital letters and digits) is generated and communicated to the collaborator"

-rita
-2
-wB5OWfkuqSVd
+TODO: 2 - Encriptar mensagens nos serviços